A Modern Interpretation of Rural Vernacular Architecture

 Country Houses, Modern Homes, Sustainability Danielle Cope Country Houses, Modern Homes, Sustainability Danielle Cope

-Sustainable Design in Focus
+Sustainable Design

+Designed for a private client, this innovative passive house is carefully positioned within the unique setting of a disused lime quarry.
 The building’s form was meticulously planned to respond to the sun’s path, allowing southern light to flood the interior while the highly insulated northern façade, with minimal glazing, reduced heat loss.
 The curved, linear design followed the natural contours of the quarry, stepping gracefully into the landscape.

 Read More